sncsenpai/open-source-faves/open_source_android.md

 ## Utilities

-- [Droid-ify](https://droidify.eu.org/ "Droid-ify") - Client to install apps from the F-Droid repo.
+- [Droid-ify](https://droidify.eu.org/ "Droid-ify") - Client to install apps from the [F-Droid](https://f-droid.org) catalogue.
+  - Where I can, I install apps from here over the Google Play store.
 - [LocalSend](https://localsend.org/ "LocalSend") - cross-platform file sharing.
   - Note: this is WiFi-based and devices need to be on the same network.
 - [Breezy Weather](https://github.com/breezy-weather/breezy-weather "Breezy Weather on GitHub") - Weather app with a nice looking UI.